angelmartinez4147/azure-network-protocols/README.md

 <img width="700" alt="Screen Shot 2023-07-23 at 1 26 56 PM" src="https://github.com/angelmartinez4147/azure-network-protocols/assets/131706484/5666f834-a61f-420f-8e34-fbbcb60e02e5">
 </p>
 <p>
-After observing dhcp traffic I wanted to examine dns so by typing udp.port == 53 into the filter I will only be able to see the dns traffic on Wireshark.
-And to see dns traffic I'll utilize the nslookup command on Powershell to look up the ip address of popular sites like google.com and disney.com.
+After observing DHCP traffic I wanted to examine DNS so by typing udp.port == 53 into the filter I will only be able to see the DNS traffic on Wireshark.
+And to see DNS traffic I'll utilize the nslookup command on Powershell to look up the IP address of popular sites like google.com and disney.com.
 </p>
 <br />